 Should I keep taking my normal medication?

-Yes, unless advised differently by your surgeon.
-Should you have any queries, please contact your surgeon for clarification.
+All advice regarding medication needs to come directly from your surgeon.
+Should you have any queries, please contact your surgeons rooms for clarification.

 How long will I be at the hospital?

 Approximately two to five hours in total depending on the type of procedure, please remember this is subject to change depending on several factors on the day.
 For more information please feel free to ask to advice on the day of admission.

 How will I get home after my procedure?